How To Redeem Alaska Mileage Plan Miles For Best Value

 • As you can see above, there’s a hierarchy of award charts, so the Americas chart only applies if you’re traveling within the Americas, the Europe, the Middle East, and Africa chart applies if traveling from the United States to Europe, the Middle East, and Africa, and the Asia-Pacific chart applies if traveling within Asia-Pacific, or between Asia-Pacific and any other regions

-• This is very specific, but for travel in Icelandair Saga Class (business class), pricing is based on premium economy rather than business class, given the type of product that Icelandair offers
+• This is very specific, but for travel in Icelandair Saga Class (business class), pricing is based on premium economy rather than business class, given the type of product that Icelandair offers; however, this is a moot point, since Icelandair rarely releases premium availability

-While it’s not yet available, note that later in 2024, Mileage Plan intends to allow members to mix two partners on a single one-way award ticket, which is an exciting development.
+While it’s not yet available, note that in the coming weeks, Mileage Plan intends to start allowing members to mix two partners on a single one-way award ticket, which is an exciting development.
 However, we don’t have an exact timeline for that yet.

 Alaska has a distance based award chart